microsoft/IIoT/HOL/IOTHubPiHackathon/OptionalLabs/IoTHubCreation.md

   1. Update the file with the primary key connection string.
 Look for ```connectionString =``` and paste in the primary key connection string you copied earlier.
 Then look for ```deviceId =``` and paste in the Device Name you created earlier.
   1. Copy ```SenseHat_IoTHub_Http.py``` to your Raspberry Pi using PuTTY.
 The pscp executable will be in your PuTTY directory.<br/>
 `pscp SenseHat_IoTHub_Http.py userid@server_name:/path/SenseHat_IoTHub_Http.py`
-  1. Log into the Raspberry Pi using PuTTY.
+  1. Log into the Raspberry Pi using PuTTY or another ssh client.
   1. Verify that the file was transfered by listing the directory: `ls -l`
   1. Start sending messages by invoking the script in Python
       ```
       pi@raspberrypi:~ $ python SenseHat_IoTHub_Http.py
       ```

 1. On your laptop, open Device Explorer, click the Data tab, select your device from the Device ID list, and click Monitor.
-If you see messages arriving then Congratulations, your Raspberry Pi is now sending data to Azure IoT Hub.
+If you see messages arriving then - Congratulations, your Raspberry Pi is now sending data to Azure IoT Hub!
-1. Referring to the [Sense Hat API](https://pythonhosted.org/sense-hat/api/), update the code to send other telemetry to IoT Hub from the Sense HAT.
+1. Referring to the [Sense Hat API](https://pythonhosted.org/sense-hat/api/), update the code to send more telemetry to IoT Hub from the Sense HAT.
     1. Update the ```SenseHat_IoTHub_Http.py``` code to send multiple telemetry data points (e.g. Yaw, Pitch, Roll, or Temperature, Pressure, Humidity) in a single JSON-formatted message to IoT Hub.
+See [sample_payload.json](/HOL/IOTHubPiHackathon/sample_payload.json).
-See [sample_payload.json] (sample_payload.json).
-Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON.py&version=GBmaster&_a=contents).
+        - Solution source code: Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON.py&version=GBmaster&_a=contents).
     1. Update ```SenseHat_IoTHub_Http.py``` to display the HTTP response code from the IoT Hub message onto the Sense HAT LED display.
-Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON_LED.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON%20_LED.py&version=GBmaster&_a=contents).
+        - Solution source code: Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON_LED.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON%20_LED.py&version=GBmaster&_a=contents).
 1. To send messages from IoT Hub back to your Raspberry Pi:
     1. Copy the ```SenseHat_IoTHub_Http_C2D_LED.py``` file to your Raspberry Pi using pscp or download it directly using git clone.
     1. Update the file with the primary key connection string.
 Look for ```connectionString =``` and paste in the primary key connection string you copied earlier.
 Then look for ```deviceId =``` and paste in the Device Name you created earlier.
 Save the file.
     1. Run the file using ```pi@raspberrypi:~ $ python SenseHat_IoTHub_Http_C2D_LED.py```
     1. On your laptop, open Device Explorer, click the Messages to Device tab, select your device from the Device ID list, type in a message into the Message textbox and click Send.
 You should see the message appear on the Sense HAT LED display.

 [Back to Main HOL Instructions](/HOL/IOTHubPiHackathon/README.md)